The birds are chirping, the snow is (hopefully) melting, and that can only mean one thing: the May-June rush to find housing is nearly upon us.

 Location.
 You’re more likely to find apartments in the heart of a city or downtown area than you are houses.
 Apartments are ideal for the renter who loves being near the hustle and bustle.

 No equity.
-Oftentimes, monthly rents are not that much different than a monthly mortgage payment.
+Oftentimes, monthly rents are not much different than a monthly mortgage payment.
 The difference is that with a house, you’re paying off a massive financial asset.
 Unlike an apartment, homeowners get something back for their money.

 More rules.
-Painting, pets, and even how you hang stuff up in your apartment all are subject to the landlord’s rules.
+Painting, pets, and even how you hang stuff up in your apartment are all subject to the landlord’s rules.
 There’s a lot less freedom in renting an apartment.

 Buying a Condo

 You own the unit.
-You can sell later on if you choose, you can potentially rent out this property down the road, you’re definitely getting more of your money’s worth and building equity.
+You can sell later on if you choose, you can potentially rent out this property down the road, and you’re definitely getting more of your money’s worth and building equity.